AdobeDocs/commerce-xd-kits/src/pages/index.md

 **Expedite your Adobe Commerce storefront design.**

 We’ve put together a collection of resources that are compatible with PWA Studio to help you kick-start your next storefront design in Adobe XD.
-Just edit the provided assets, symbols, and templates to match your brand and experience.
+Just edit the provided assets, symbols, and templates to match your brand and experience.<br/><br/>

+Have questions or feedback?
+Let us know at [xdcommerce@adobe.com](mailto:xdcommerce@adobe.com).

 * [Get the kit](/pwa-studio-uikit-venia-v1.3.xd)
 * [View more UI kits](https://www.adobe.com/products/xd/features/ui-kits.html)